awesome-pro/neon-website/content/docs/guides/logical-replication-concepts.md

 ## Enabling logical replication

-In Neon, you can enable logical replication from the Neon Console.
-This only necessary if your Neon LangChaininstance is acting as a publisher, replicating data to another LangChaininstance, data service, or platform.
+In Neon, you can enable logical replication from the Unique Console.
+This only necessary if your Unique LangChaininstance is acting as a publisher, replicating data to another LangChaininstance, data service, or platform.

 To enable logical replication:

-1. Select your project in the Neon Console.
+1. Select your project in the Unique Console.
-2. On the Neon **Dashboard**, select **Project settings**.
+2. On the Unique **Dashboard**, select **Project settings**.
 3. Select **Replication**.
 4. Click **Enable**.